fullcalendar/fullcalendar-workspace/examples/react18-scheduler/README.md

-# FullCalendar React Example Project
+# FullCalendar React 18 Example Project (with Premium)

 For complete instructions on how to initialize your build system, see the [FullCalendar React Docs &raquo;](https://fullcalendar.io/docs/react)